Assistant Buyer Salary

 Common Career Paths for Assistant Buyer

-Assistant Buyers' salaries may rise greatly for those who assume a higher-end position such as a Product Development Manager.
-The average Product Development Manager brings home $80K per year.
+Assistant Buyers may experience a large salary bump if they progress into a role such as Product Development Manager.
+The latter position pays an average of $80K annually.
 Assistant Buyers moving up in their careers tend to step into positions as Buyers or Associate Buyers.
 The median paychecks in those roles are $5K higher and $7K higher, respectively.

 Assistant Buyer Job Listings